-Join Garrick Chow for an in-depth discussion in this video Creating Playlist folders, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Creating Playlist folders, part of Learning iTunes 12.

 - As you continue to create your various playlists…and smart playlists on iTunes,…you'll see how quickly your playlist pane…starts to fill up here on the left.…Now yes, this playlist pane is actually scrollable…if it gets too long,…but after you have a couple dozen or so…playlists created over here,…it'll start becoming tedious to constantly…scroll through to find the playlist you're looking for.…That's where playlist folders come in.…Playlist folders let you collect and organize…your playlists and smart playlists into a logical,…at least to you,…collection of folders.…Now I've created a half dozen or so…additional playlists here…and even now you can see how crowded…my playlist pane is starting to look.…